DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 - website
 - address - address lines 1 to 3, town or city, county and postcode

-Users cannot edit the provider code as this has affects on other services, for example Apply for teacher training.
+Users cannot edit the provider code as this affects other services, for example, Apply for teacher training (Apply).

 ### Data validation rules